Okipa/laravel-brickables/README.md

 ## Configuration

-Publish the package configuration file to customize it if necessary :
+Publish the package configuration file to customize it if necessary:

 ```bash
 php artisan vendor:publish --tag=laravel-brickable:config